 French is delivered in all classes and is based on the National Curriculum Guidance for Foreign Languages.

 Here at Yewdale, our pupils love Physical Education.
-As well as teaching PE in house, we also have strong PE links with William Howard, Workington School and Richard Rose Morton Academy.
-Through our links with MAT schools and Carlisle FC, our pupils benefit from PE coaching that enhances the already strong PE provision within our existing team.
-We also take the opportunity to participate in many sports festivals hosted by locally throughout the year and attend festivals organised by schools and clubs in Carlisle.
+As well as teaching PE in house, we also have strong PE links with our MAT secondary schools.
+Through these links our pupils benefit from PE coaching that enhances the already strong PE provision within our existing team.
+We also take the opportunity to participate in many sports festivals hosted locally throughout the year and attend festivals organised by schools and clubs in Carlisle.

 When the children become a member of Year 4, they have the opportunity to go on a two night residential trip to Robinwood in Alston where they get to enjoy a range of outdoor activities such as Caving, Canoeing, team building, Dungeon of Doom and much more!
-In June 2017, our Year 6 Class attended a week’s residential trip to Dalguise, Perthshire where they participated in a variety of fun filled activities with the aim challenging all pupils, taking them out of their comfort zone, these include an assault course, abseiling, high ropes, raft building plus much more.
+Our Year 6 Class attend a week’s residential trip each year.
+Visits have included outdoor adventurous trips with PGL, a visit to France and a capital city residential in London.

 Our pupils enjoy the learning here at Yewdale, we hope that this brief overview gives you a flavour of the learning culture here, please feel free to come and have a look for yourself.
 We welcome visitors to our school, so if you would like to book a visit, you can find the contact details on the ‘About Us’ tab at the top of our website.